 8. Use a remote shutter

 Another best friend when it comes to sharp images is a remote shutter.
 Together with a tripod, you will be able to create crystal clear pictures.
-With a wireless shutter, you don’t have to touch the camera to take the picture.
+With a wireless shutter, you don’t have to touch the camera to take a picture.
 Tapping the screen causes vibration, which can result in blurry photographs.
-You can pick up a remote shutter for just a couple of dollars.
+You can pick up a remote shutter for just a couple of dollars on Amazon.

 9. Take advantage of external light sources